phiresky/procedural-cities/ausarbeitung.md

 [@cities2001] expects a population density input map, which is not found in other programs.

-Most programs have the local road pattern (see [@sec:road-pattern]) as inputs, which in real life is determined by the way the city was built.
+Most programs have the local road pattern (see [@sec:road-patterns]) as inputs, which in real life is determined by the way the city was built.

 ## Generating a street network